jiacheh4/Sirius-3/docs/index.md

 <br><br>
 ## Summary

-In this project, our goal is to let agent protect villagers and kill zombies.
-We do this by using deep reinforcement learning, which is a combination of deep learning and reinforcement learning.
-By randomly choosing actions at the beginning, agent will learn from the algorithm and start to choose the best action or move it should do to accomplish our goal.
+In this project, our goal is to train an agent to protect villagers and eliminate zombies using deep reinforcement learning—a technique that combines deep learning with reinforcement learning.
+Initially, the agent explores the environment by randomly selecting actions, but over time, it learns from its experiences and begins to choose the most effective moves to achieve its objectives.

 ## Video Introduction